6×2 middle dots rangoli is one of the most beautiful kolam designs you can draw at home. Looking for a small and simple kolam for Sankranti?

 • Tips to make Sankranti kolam neat and attractive

-The 6×2 middle dots rangoli belongs to the tradition of rangoli and kolam designs drawn at doorsteps across South India.
+This traditional art form belongs to the heritage of rangoli and kolam designs drawn at doorsteps across South India.
 Explore more in our Muggulu for Sankranthi collection.
-According to Wikipedia, rangoli is an art form using coloured rice, flour, and petals believed to bring good luck.
+According to Wikipedia, rangoli uses coloured rice, flour, and flower petals and is believed to bring prosperity and good luck.

-This 6×2 middle dots rangoli tutorial has earned 1,625 views and 11 likes from our community of rangoli enthusiasts.
+This tutorial has earned 1,644 views and 11 likes from our community of rangoli enthusiasts.

-6×2 middle dots rangoli — Step by Step Guide
+6×2 Middle Dots Rangoli – Step by Step Guide

 What You Will Learn